 We have begun addressing the problems of physical, emotional, and sexual abuse, but there is very little consideration given to intellectual abuse.
-Our educational traditions begin in the medieval, when almost all aspects of child treatment were abusive.
+A critical insight is that our educational traditions begin in the medieval, when almost all aspects of child treatment were abusive.

 The Childish Question